punch-mission/paper-variable-point-spread-functions/README.md

 # "Coma Off It: Removing Variable Point Spread Functions from Astronomical Images" by Hughes et al.
 [![DOI](https://zenodo.org/badge/573548130.svg)](https://zenodo.org/badge/latestdoi/573548130)

-Code to accompany "Coma Off It: Removing Variable Point Spread Functions from Astronomical Images" by Hughes et al.
+Code to accompany "Coma Off It: Removing Variable Point Spread Functions from Astronomical Images" by [Hughes et al.(2022)](https://arxiv.org/abs/2212.02594).
+This repository generates the figures.
+If you want the source code, that is available at [regularizepsf](https://github.com/punch-mission/regularizepsf).

 ## Notebooks
 The notebooks provided in the `notebooks` directory recreate all of the figures in the paper.